-What can you do with Cloud Robotics?
+What can you do with Warehouse Robotics?
 How does it work?
-This blog describes the High-level Architecture of Cloud Robotics and lists supported EWM scenarios.
+This blog describes the High-level Architecture of Warehouse Robotics and lists supported EWM scenarios.

 The previous blog introduced the open source solution that integrates collaborative robots with SAP Warehouse Management.
 The architecture is robot-vendor-agnostic and covers a range of use cases even for heterogeneous fleets, combined with state-of-the-art IT strategy and governance.
 Users can easily integrate warehouse robots into SAP-EWM processes and add more robots in minutes.